XinleCao/XinleCao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a fourth-year Ph.D. candidate at Zhejiang University.
-I am working on encrypted databases especially those applying order-preserving Encryption (OPE) oblivious RAM (ORAM), and functional encryption (FE).
-I am concerned about the security, efficiency, and functionality of encrypted databases.
-My research interest includes a wide range of directions, e.g., MPC, DP, and HE.
-I am open to all forms of collaboration.
-Please feel free to reach me if I can help you.
+I am in the final year of my Ph.D. life at Zhejiang University and deeply enjoying it.
+I am trying to solve any interesting problems in the presence of more secure and useful database systems and also other applications.
+In the past four years, I learned many techniques for the goal mentioned earlier including order-preserving encryption, oblivious RAM, homomorphic encryption, and functional encryption.
+I like to collaborate with different people to study different problems, so please feel free to reach me if I can help you.

 # 🔥 News